 The trail is well-marked and easy to follow.
 The descent from the ridge down to the base of the falls is quite steep (youngsters should be held in check at that point) but this is a great family hike.
 Summer is a good time to make the trek, and fall is even better because colored leaves are magnificent.

+Optimal Season: Early Spring to Mid Fall.
+Open year round.
 Some snowshoe to the falls during winter.

 Aspen Grove(40.4043, -111.605)

 The recommended trail starts at Aspen Grove, along the Alpine Loop Road.
 Several trails start here so pay attention to the signs.
 The Stewart Fall trail is easy to find.
 It is wide and well-maintained.
+Parking at Aspen Grove requires an entry fee of $6 for a three-day pass which is paid at a toll booth on the Alpine Scenic Loop.

 Base of Falls(40.3863, -111.604)